Jump to content

 • Navigation controls – Forward/backward navigation

-• Full-screen mode – Native full-screen API with smart playlist overlay
+• Full-screen mode – Native full-screen API with intelligent playlist overlay

-• Picture-in-picture – Native PiP support in the browser (activated via the standard PiP button)
+• Picture-in-picture – Native PiP support in the browser (can be activated via the standard PiP button)

-• Custom floating player (mini-player) – Optional floating window on the page that
+• Custom floating player (mini-player) – Optional window that floats on the page, which

-• automatically floats when the original player scrolls out of view, and docks again when it scrolls back into view
+• automatically floats when the original player is scrolled out of view, and docks again when it is scrolled back into view

-• can be manually pinned/unpinned via the PiP button (manual pinning overrides the scroll behaviour)
+• can be manually pinned or unpinned using the PiP button (manual pinning takes precedence over the scrolling behaviour)

-• is fully movable and resizable, with persistent geometry per player
+• is fully movable and resizable, whilst maintaining the geometry for each player

-• retains the VidPly subtitles, transport controls and full-screen mode within the floating shell
+• ensures that VidPly subtitles, controls and full-screen mode continue to function within the floating overlay

 • automatically suppresses the browser’s native PiP whilst it is active

-• is only available on desktop (disabled by default for viewport widths under 768 px)
+• is only available on desktop (disabled by default when the viewport width is less than 768 px)

 Internationalisation